 For example, if an employee drives around in the southern California territory every week during recruiting season to recruit students and purchases meals during the recruiting trips, the frequent meals during the recruiting season do not qualify for de minimis exclusion and if paid or reimbursed by the university, will have to be reported as taxable income to the employee.
 The single day local travel meal is not reimbursable, nor is it business related.
 In addition, incidentals and meals that are taken without a business purpose will not be reimbursed regardless of the location (on campus or off campus).

 In general, travel meal expenses incurred during business trips should not exceed $50/day.
-Please note that the $50/day guideline is not intended for any given meal per day but for the sum total of all meals in one day (approximately $10 for breakfast, $15 for lunch, and $25 for dinner).
-Actual cost of travel meals incurred during university business trips will be reimbursed up to a maximum of $50 per day provided that the business purpose is clearly documented and the expenditure can be substantiated with itemized receipt.
-Please submit your itemized receipt and proof of payment for university credit card Comdata, with Reimbursement Requisition, or the Cash Advance Expense Report.
+Please note that the $50/day guideline is not intended for any given meal per day, but for the sum total of all meals in one day (approximately $10 for breakfast, $15 for lunch, and $25 for dinner).
+Actual cost of travel meals incurred during university business trips will be reimbursed up to a maximum of $50 per day provided that the business purpose is clearly documented and the expenditure can be substantiated with an itemized receipt.
+Please submit your itemized receipt and proof of payment for university credit card Comdata, with a Reimbursement Requisition, or the Cash Advance Expense Report.

-Generally room service is not considered an appropriate business meal option when employees travel for Biola business purposes.
-However, the university understands that there may be unusual situations that may warrant exceptions, such as inclement weather or late check-in that would make it unreasonable to expect employees to find other dining options.
+Generally, room service is not considered an appropriate business meal option when employees travel for Biola business purposes.
+However, the university understands there may be unusual situations that may warrant exceptions, such as inclement weather or late check-in that would make it unreasonable to expect employees to find other dining options.
 Exceptions on meals may be granted based on a case by case review by Accounting.

 NOTE: Any meal receipt that is considered lavish, extravagant, or non-Biola business related is not eligible for reimbursement or to be recorded as a business expense.
 For example, a $50 cheese platter for appetizer is considered extravagant and is not an eligible business meal item.
-Coffee at Starbucks before attending a meeting or lunch at the Biola Café after the conclusion of a meeting does not demonstrate sufficient Biola business purpose.
+Coffee at Starbucks before attending a meeting or lunch at the Biola Caf’ after the conclusion of a meeting does not demonstrate sufficient Biola business purpose.
 Additionally, in order to remain consistent with the Biola Employee Handbook codes of conduct and to our call to be Christ-like, employees and non-employee visitors to the university will not be reimbursed for or be provided alcoholic beverages under any circumstances.

 If the meal receipt includes items for another person other than the person requesting the reimbursement, all the participants’ full names must be documented.
 Please note that an authorized approver who is also a participant of the expenditure cannot approve the expenditure or expense.
-If any of the listed individuals is a relative of a Biola employee, the relative portion will not be covered or reimbursed as a university expense, unless his/her presence is also related to the business of the university and has been approved, in writing, by the Vice President of the area and the Vice President of University Operations and Finance, prior to the event.
+If any of the listed individuals is a relative of a Biola employee, the relative’s portion will not be covered or reimbursed as a university expense, unless his/her presence is also related to the business of the university and has been approved, in writing, by the vice president of the area and the Vice President of University Operations and Finance, prior to the event.
 Any meal receipt including non-Biola business participants will be prorated accordingly.

 Biola covers reasonable and customary tips and gratuities.
 Gratuities or tips for meals or food are capped at a maximum of 18% of the meal charges (excluding tax and fees).
 Any fee, charge, or gratuity charged to the meal expenditure beyond the 18% of the meal charges is considered a personal out-of-pocket expense (see Employee Handbook, Section 6.7).
 Some establishments have mandatory group gratuity or service fees for a large party.
 In these cases, exceptions may be granted with proof of establishment’s policy and based on a case by case review by Accounting.